Lab folk

 Current lab members:

 Alejandro Perez Velilla.
 PhD student, Cognitive & Information Sciences.
-Cultural evolution of social structure, hierarchy and decision-making, group political strategies, networks, evolutionary game theory.
+Cultural evolution of social structure, risk and uncertainty, reciprocal sharing networks, evolutionary game theory.

 Chanuwas Aswamenakul.
 PhD student, Cognitive & Information Sciences.
 Cultural evolution of inequality, belief dynamics, agent-based modeling, data science.